 Start with a tour of the vehicle

-Before you hit the road, start by training your teen on the basics: demonstrate how to adjust the seat and the side and rearview mirrors safely to fit their needs.
+Before you hit the road, start by teaching your teen the basics: demonstrate how to adjust the seat along with the side and rearview mirrors.
 Make any other accommodations that are necessary, such as tilting the steering wheel.

 Review the controls and features of the car.
 Give your teen an education on how each of these works:

 - Safety features like air bags and seat belts